Posted in Rhinoplasty

 There are a number of reasons to consider a rhinoplasty, more commonly known as a “nose job.”
 Perhaps you don’t like the shape of your nose, you have difficulty breathing, or you are unhappy with its proportion or appearance.
-During a rhinoplasty surgery, the nose is modified to correct a variety of different imperfections or ailments to help you look and feel better.
+During a rhinoplasty surgery, the nose is shaped to correct a variety of different imperfections or ailments to help you look and feel better.
 If you are considering a rhinoplasty, you may be curious about the key nose problems that can often be remedied by this procedure.

 Rhinoplasty in Houston